 Puerto Plata (or officially known as San Felipe de Puerto Plata) is the ninth largest city in the Dominican Republic and the capital of the province of Puerto Plata.
 For spectacular city views, take a ride up the Pico Isabel de Torres mountain which stands over 2,600 feet high.
 History buff?
 Visit Fortaleza San Felipe, which was built in the 16th century and served as a prison under the dictatorship of Rafael Trujillo.
 Or head to the Amber Museum, a museum filled with a unique collection of valuable Dominican amber which is semiprecious tree sap that has hardened for millions of years capturing many fossils of plant and insect life.

-The town of Charlotte Amalie has one of the most breathtaking harbours in the world.
+The town of Charlotte Amalie has one of the most breathtaking harbors in the world.
 Once home to pirates of long ago, today visitors find treasures of a different kind, for now beautiful beaches and bountiful duty-free shopping are truly its claim to fame.
 Looking for a cruise to St. Thomas?
 Check out our selection of

-Walk around this quaint harbour town and you'll think you've travelled back in time to Old Amsterdam.
+Walk around this quaint harbor town and you'll think you've travelled back in time to Old Amsterdam.
 Admire the colourful Dutch architecture and take advantage of the excellent shopping.
 Relax on 17-century veranda with a drink made with the famous Curaçao liqueur.
 Looking for a cruise to Willemstad?
 Check out our selection of

 Incredibly white sands and cobalt blue seas make the small island of Aruba a popular destination.
 In the bustling freeport town of Oranjestad, sherbet-coloured Dutch colonial buildings, draped in bougainvillea, oleander and hibiscus are simply picturesque.
 Small, but informative museums relate the island's history.
 Looking for a cruise to Aruba?
 Check out our selection of